pyinvoke/invoke/sites/www/faq.rst

-Alternately, since both Invoke and the inner command are Python, you could try loading the inner Python module directly in your Invoke-using code, and call whichever methods its command-line stub is using - instead of using `~invoke.runner.run`.
+Alternately, since both Invoke and the inner command are Python, you could try loading the inner Python module directly in your Invoke-using code, and call whichever methods its command-line stub is using - instead of using `~invoke.run`.
 This can often have other benefits too.